ENGN2912B-2016/GPU_A/README.md

 (note: enable extension GitHub with MathJax in Chrome to see equation clearly.)

-A 2D Helmholtz equation is studied in this project, which is a solved by Jacobi iteration method.
+A 2D Helmholtz equation is studied in this project, which is solved by Jacobi iteration method.

 [Jacobi Algorithm]